tegbetobi/firstproj/README.md

-First push stuff to git, hopefully first of many more
+#First push stuff to git, hopefully first of many more

+Let's cook